Luca06Luwa/Guide-WiiU/docs/extras/block-updates.md

 ### Deleting Update Folder

 ?> This method is the easier method that is recommended to less advanced users and uses a homebrew app to modify system files.
-However, it has the advantage that the eShop's functionality will not be restricted.
+Unlike DNS Blocking, it has the advantage that the eShop's functionality will not be restricted.
 1. Plug your SD Card into your Computer.
 1. Download and extract [UFDiine](https://github.com/GaryOderNichts/UFDiine/releases/latest) to the root of your SD Card.
 1. Plug the SD Card into your Wii U console and power it on.